ksindi/managers-playbook/README.md

 Hiring is the most important decision a manager makes.
 It's also the most difficult.
 It's a skill that can be learned and improved upon.

-What to look for in senior engineers:
+What to look for in engineers:

 1. **Owner**.
 Takes ownership of a problem even when it's not 100% their responsibility; understands the why.
     1. "Tell me about a time when you took on something significant outside of your area of responsibility.
 Why was it important?
 What was the outcome?"
     1. "Tell me about a time when you made a hard decision to sacrifice short term gain for a longer term goal."
+    1. "What's a major tradeoff that you had to make, and how did you make it?"
 1. **Handles ambiguity**
     1. "Can you tell me about a time when you had to solve an ambitious problem?
 Why was the problem important?"
     1. "Can you tell me about a time when you had to make a decision without complete information?
 What was the situation?
 What risks did you take?
 Why did you make the decision you made?"